-Ambient Anxiety is an invitation to reflect and contemplate our modern wrestles of overwhelming anxieties against rapidly growing consumption culture.
-Book your free ticket here.
+Ambient Anxiety is an invitation to reflect and contemplate our modern wrestles of overwhelming anxieties against a rapidly growing consumption culture.

 Elina is a London-based emerging artist interested in the sublime.
 Working with abstraction and landscapes, she uses light to build emotional connections with viewers and make them feel understood.
 Elina holds a Master’s Degree in Environmental Science.